Storyline - 10: Spacewise, Kidnapped by Martians Over the High Street

 'Eh?
 Oh hell!'
 His eyes open wide at the sight and pours his beer all over Cyril's size twelve blue suede shoes.
 He didn't know much after that, and Cyril spent the night in a police cell.
 Classy way of getting a free breakfast served up with a cup of tea - minus saucer.

 There've been many sci-fi movies made, some about UFO's landing on earth with dire consequences for humanity.
 There've also been sightings in real life, although the only one that ever produced a 'little green man' was at Roswell in the USA, and that was hushed up - something about dissecting it to see what made it tick?
 There have also been sightings, crop circles and the like in the UK, USSR and elsewhere.
 Here's a book that gives some insight into the UFO situation so far.
 It'll leave the hairs on your neck standing on end.
+Leslie Kean takes you through the myriad of reports and sightings to set you on the right orbit.

 This story is based on the North of England